David Livingstone was a Victorian explorer of Africa

 1840: Moves to London to further his medical studies.
 Meets Robert Moffat who tells him about Africa and persuades him that is where his future lies and not China or the West Indies.
 After passing his exams he is ordained as a missionary.

-1841: Arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.
+1841: He arrives in South Africa at Cape Town and then moves on to the mission centre at Kuruman.

 1842: Goes on two long journeys from Kuruman.